Dahie/caramelize/.jjconflict-base-0/README.md

       revisions
     end

+Using this customized configurations you can add many nifty tricks in your customizations.
+For large databases, the processing may run out of memory.
+With this configuration, you can set a limit and offset:

+    def input_wiki
+      options = { host: 'localhost', username: "user", password: "password", database: "database" }
+      wiki = Caramelize::InputWiki::Phpbb3::Forum.new(options)

+      wiki.instance_eval do
+        def posts_query
+          start_progress_at_id = 10_000
+          limit = 10_000
+          "SELECT * FROM phpbb_posts ORDER BY post_time WHERE id > #{start_progress_at_id} ASC LIMIT #{limit};"
+        end
+      end
+      wiki
+    end

 In the end the `wiki` instance needs the `titles` and `revisions` filled.

 Some wikis don't have all necessary metadata saved in the revision.
 In this case additional database queries are necessary. **The configuration recipe is pure ruby code, that is included on execution.
 This gives you alot of freedom in writing your configuration, but also a lot of power to break things for yourself.
 Be advised.**